 i.
 Funding models make public schools more accountable to state legislatures than to parent communities.
 That can make it difficult for schools to deviate from historical ideas on education and curriculum.

 ii.
-Since school districts are often quite large, it can be quite challenging for an individual school to break free from the district’s curriculum.
+Since school districts are often quite large, it can be quite challenging for an individual school to break free from its district’s curriculum.
 In other words, the inertia of large organizations can slow innovation and make individual schools less nimble.

 iii.
 Individualizing curriculum can add to the initial cost structure.
 For example, talented and gifted programs for acceleration or creativity (such as TAG, PACE, QUEST etc.) are often not available to all students.
 Similarly, it can be expensive to ensure that history and language arts curricula are equally relevant for all children.